 - You will need roughly 5 to 6 apples depending on the size.
 If they're really big apples you might be able to get away with 4.

 - I used 3 Granny Smith apples and 3 Pink Lady Apples.
-For more ideas, see the notes in the blog post.
+For more ideas, see the FAQs.

 Nutrition